 Parents we’ve served have shared how adjusting their expectations alone has helped their “switch” stay on during unwanted behaviors.
 By meeting your child where she is at when you first address an issue, you are setting yourselves up for success.
 Then, teaching step-by-step is important for supporting your child’s “light switch” to stay on so she can benefit from the teaching.
 Once your child has the new tools in his/her tool belt, be sure to catch your child using those new tools to support them!

 Finally, if you are wondering how to manage your expectations but are unsure about where to start, we would love to hear from you!
-Request a complimentary, 30-minute phone consultation.
+Purchase your introductory, assessment 30-minute phone consultation.
 This consultation will help guide you to the next best step of support.

 Anna Milligan, M.S.